 |Cryopreserved material may be available upon request, please inquire to firstname.lastname@example.org for more information.|

-1 The distribution fee covers the expense of resuscitating mice from the cryo-archive; you will receive the resulting litter.
+1 The distribution fee covers the expense of rederiving mice from a live mouse; you will receive the resulting litter.
 The litter will contain at minimum one mutant carrier; the actual number of animals and the gender and genotype ratios will vary.
 (Typically, multiple breeder pairs can be established from the recovered litter.)
 Prior to shipment, the MMRRC will provide information about the animals recovered.
 If you anticipate or find that you need to request specific genotypes, genders or quantities of mice in excess of what is likely from a resuscitated litter, you may discuss available options and pricing with the supplying MMRRC facility.